vishnukumarkvs/notes/ebay1.md

 - Alerting: Publish high-risk events to an SQS/SNS or Kafka topic for downstream services (e.g., notification, enforcement).
 - Security: Encrypt data at rest and in transit.
 Apply RBAC and auditing.

+Q: How do you ensure high throughput in a Java-based microservice handling 1000+ TPS?

+A:

+- Use asynchronous I/O (e.g., Spring WebFlux or Netty).
+Connection pooling (e.g., HikariCP).
+Implement caching using Redis or Caffeine.
+Minimize GC pauses using G1/ZGC and proper memory tuning.
+Apply load balancing and circuit breakers (e.g., Resilience4j).